diogoff/plasma-tomography/README.md

 1. Run `python3 tomo_data.py` to get all the available tomographic reconstructions for training.

-    - This script will only run on the JET computing cluster (e.g. Freia).
+    - This script will only run on a JET computing cluster (e.g. Freia).

     - An output file `tomo_data.hdf` will be created.